ffftt001/tts-emotion/README.md

 pip install -r requirement.txt
 ```

-4. Set GOOGLE_APPLICATION_CREDENTIALS to the path of your Google Cloud service account key file.
+4. Set *'GOOGLE_APPLICATION_CREDENTIALS'* to the path of your Google Cloud service account key file.
 Set Azure Cognitive Services keys and region in your application.

 6. Run the Flask Application.